 Read more: Machine Learning Explained: What It Is, How It Works, and Why It Matters for Business

 Skills aren’t the only way to extend agent capabilities.
-Two other patterns, MCP servers and subagents, solve different problems.
+Two other patterns, MCP servers and subagents, solve different problems: skills teach the agent how to do the work, MCPs give it access to external systems, and subagents delegate subtasks to separate worker instances that run independently.

 MCP gives agents a standardized way to connect to external tools, data sources, and applications.
 It’s a USB port for agents to access live systems.